 Hyperactive behavior can often stem from insecurities as well, especially for dogs who don’t have much stability in their lives.
 Dogs love routine because it helps them know what to expect every day.
 You don’t need to build a detailed schedule, just make sure you set a consistent routine, so your dog knows what their day will be like.

 Going on runs and playing fetch are great workouts, but even dogs get bored doing the same thing for too long.
 Dealing with hyper dogs involves more than just giving them physical exercise.
 Working your dog’s brain will drain their energy much faster, making them a happier and smarter pooch.

 Make your dog use their nose with games, like “find it,” to make them work extra hard and think creatively.
 You can also try playing puzzle games that make your dog work for their food for an energy-burning meal time.

 Even teaching your canine a silly little trick like "roll over" will make them focus and expend their energy.
 This is an excellent remedy for hyper dogs!

 Reward Calm Behavior and Don’t Encourage Over-Excitement

-When dealing with hyper dogs, positive reinforcement is one of the best ways to establish any sort of desired behavior you want.
-Give your dog love and attention when it is in a calm and submissive state to help reinforce that behavior.
+Positive reinforcement is one of the best ways to establish any sort of desired behavior you want.
+Give your dog love and attention when they are in a calm and submissive state to help reinforce that behavior.
 You can give them treats as a reward as well.

 Keep in mind that if your dog approaches you with over-excitement, it is not a good behavior; in fact, it is a sign of hyperactivity that needs to be curbed.
-So, how can we help put a stop to this?
+So, how can you react to that?

-Your best decision would be to ignore them.
-Push your dog back down if it tries to jump on you.
+Your best decision would be to ignore.
+Push your dog back down if they try to jump on you.